itssamuelrowe/binarystars/content/conditional-statements-how-your-programs-make-choices/using-if-statements.md

 The if statement is divided into two clauses: if clause and else clause.
 The if clause begins with the if keyword.
 It accepts a condition, enclosed in parenthesis.
 Similarly, the else clause begins with the else keyword.
 It is optional.
-In other words, if you don’t write the else clause in your if statement, the compiler won’t complain.
+In other words, if you don't write the else clause in your if statement, the compiler won't complain.

 If the condition specified to the if clause evaluates to true, then the statement under the if clause is executed.
 Otherwise, the statement